Process heat is primarily used for industrial processes, including in the form of hot gas, hot water and steam.

 Return on investment

 Combining fuel switching with demand reduction and energy efficiency can greatly improve the economic and financial outcomes.
+Implementing demand reduction and energy efficiency means businesses require a lower capacity boiler and therefore lower capital and operating costs.

 -